 Getting started -- Soak them in a cup of water for about 1 day (not more than 2 days).

 Use a pot about 3 inches (7-8 cm) tall, and wide enough so each seed is 1 inch (2.5 cm) from each other and the sides of the pot.
 Fill with a fast draining soil.
-A typical mix 1 part quality potting soil to 1 part coarse horticultural sand or perlite (use fine- or -medium grade perlite, not large chunks).
+A typical mix 1 part quality potting soil to 1 part coarse horticultural sand or perlite (use small- or -medium grade perlite, not large chunks).
 An alternate mix is 1 part coir fiber to 2 parts perlite or coarse sand.
 Don't add lime to the mix, unless using peat moss instead of coir fiber.

-You may use a single pot for all the seeds the first year.
-Use a pot at least 3 inches (8 cm) wide and 4 inches (10 cm) tall, with drainage holes.
-Fill the pots with your soil, place the seeds on top, and cover with 1/4 inch (7 mm) of soil.
-Add water until the soil is evenly moist (but not soggy).
+Place the seeds on top, and cover with 1/4 inch (7 mm) of soil.
+Add water until the soil is evenly moist (but not fully saturated.

 After removing from the refrigerator, place the pot in area that stays between 45-75 degrees F (7-24 Celsius) during the day, and 40-65 degrees F (5-18 Celsius) at night.
 If your home is warm, try placing it on the floor of a cool room.
 I recommend placing a minimum/maximum thermometer near the pots.

 The seeds normally sprout at different times.
-Most of them should sprout approximately 2-3 months after removing them from the refrigerator.
-Sometimes they can take longer.
+Most of them should sprout approximately 2-4 months after removing them from the refrigerator.
+Some of them may take longer.
 Once they sprout, give them bright light, such as morning sun, filtered sun, or fluorescent or LED lighting (See: "Growing indoors with LED lights").
 Protect them from strong afternoon sun.

 Watering -- Keep the soil evenly moist (but not constantly saturated).

-Fertilizing -- When they are a week old, give a very light dose of liquid fertilizer (about 1/8 strength), and repeat 2 weeks later.
+Fertilizing -- When they are a week old, give a small amount of liquid fertilizer (about 1/8 strength), and repeat 2 weeks later.
 Hydroponic fertilizer is ideal for young seedlings, since it is easily absorbed and complete.
 After 3 months, you may switch to a general-purpose, granular fertilizer that contains micronutrients.